Crane County License Hearing Guide

 Where to Request: You must request the ALR hearing from the Texas Department of Public Safety (DPS).

-• Online: The fastest and most recommended method is to request the hearing online through the Texas DPS website.
+*How to Request: * Online: Request the hearing online through the Texas DPS website.
 Look for the "ALR Hearing Request" section, often found under Driver License Services.

-• Mail: You can send a written request to the Texas DPS.
+Mail: Send a written request to the Texas DPS.
 The address will be provided on the temporary paper license you received at the time of your arrest.
-If you can't find the address, contact the DPS directly.
 Make sure to send the request via certified mail with return receipt requested to have proof of delivery.

 What Happens If You Miss the Deadline?
 If you fail to request an ALR hearing within 15 days, your license will be automatically suspended.
 The suspension period will depend on whether you took a breath or blood test and failed, or if you refused to take the test.
 Avoiding this automatic suspension is why meeting this deadline is paramount.